Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 - Automated data classification tools

-For Marketers: The Salesforce Summer ’25 release highlights give marketers access to enhanced Data Cloud capabilities and AI-driven segmentation, making personalized campaigns easier and more effective.
+For Marketers: The Salesforce Summer ’25 release gives marketers access to enhanced Data Cloud capabilities and AI-driven segmentation, making personalized campaigns easier and more effective.

 With improved automation in Flow and real-time collaboration through Slack GPT, marketers can launch campaigns faster and measure results more accurately, boosting ROI and engagement across touchpoints.